-What have you been up to?
-Join the Outdoor Extravaganza and link up your plants & flowers projects below!
+Join the Outdoor Extravaganza and link up your plants & flowers projects!

-I will be featuring a few of my favorites next week, so be sure to check back.
-Also, grab a button if you’d like or just do a text-back link (such as Linking to Satori Design for Living).
-Cheers!
+I will be featuring a few of my favourites next week, so be sure to check back.

 Don’t forget about Part Two of the Outdoor Extravaganza next week over at Amanda’s where you can share your decorating tips!